jacobkap/ucrbook/docs/05_arrests.md

-The Arrests by Age, Sex, and Race dataset - often called ASR, or the "arrests data", or sometimes the "Arrests by Age, Sex, Race, and Ethnicity though most years do not report ethnicity data - includes the monthly number of arrests for a variety of crimes and, unlike the crime data, breaks down this data by age and sex This data includes a broader number of crime categories than the crime dataset (the Offenses Known and Clearances by Arrest data) though is less detailed on violent crimes since it does not breakdown aggravated assault or robberies by weapon type as the Offenses Known data does.
+The Arrests by Age, Sex, and Race dataset (ASR)^[Sometimes called Arrests by Age, Sex, Race, and Ethnicity.] provides monthly counts of arrests broken down by age, sex, and race for a variety of crimes.
+This data includes a broader number of crime categories than the crime dataset (the Offenses Known and Clearances by Arrest data) though is less detailed on violent crimes since it does not breakdown aggravated assault or robberies by weapon type as the Offenses Known data does.

 For each crime it says the number of arrests for each sex-age group with younger ages (15-24) showing the arrestee's age to the year (e.g. age 16, age 17) and other ages grouping years together (e.g. age 25-29, 30-34, "under 10").
 It also breaks down arrests by race-age by including the number of arrestees of each race (American Indian, Asian, Black, and White are the only included races) and if the arrestee is a juvenile (<18 years old) or an adult.
 The data does technically include a breakdown by ethnicity-age (e.g. juvenile-Hispanic, juvenile-non-Hispanic) but almost no agencies report this data and most do not report ethnicity at all.
 So in practice the data does not include ethnicity.
 As the data includes counts of arrestees, people who are arrested multiple times are included in the data multiple times; it is not a measure of unique arrestees.